MicrosoftDocs/dataexplorer-docs/data-explorer/security-network-private-endpoint.md

 ## Managed private endpoints

-You can use a managed private endpoint to either enable the cluster to securely access your ingestion or query related services via their private endpoint.
-This allows the Azure Data Explorer cluster to access your resources via private IP address.
+You can use a managed private endpoint to either enable the cluster to securely access your ingestion- or query-related services via their private endpoint.
+This allows the Azure Data Explorer cluster to access your resources via a private IP address.

 :::image type="content" source="media/security-network-private-endpoint/pe-mpe.png" alt-text="Diagram showing the schema of the managed private endpoint architecture.":::